manala/manala/docs/overview.md

 As previously stated, recipes are meant to be distributed.
 Github is of course the right place to host your recipes!

-So, push your recipe to Github and don't forget to update your manala configuration in the projects that consume your recipe (`manala up`):
+So, push your recipe to Github and don't forget to update your manala configuration (`.manala.yaml`) in the projects that consume your recipe:

 ```diff
 manala: